Laila Lalami in Conversation with Library Director Diane Kresh

 The recipient of Simpson/Joyce Carol Oates Prize, Morocco’s prestigious Wissam Medal, a British Council Fellowship, a Fulbright Fellowship, a Lannan Foundation Residency Fellowship, and a Guggenheim Fellowship, she is a professor of creative writing at the University of California at Riverside.
 In April 2020, Lalami will release "Conditional Citizens," a nonfiction book about citizenship and belonging in America.
 Lalami speaks on immigration, the Middle East and North Africa, Islam, Muslim women, and Arab uprisings, as well as her creative process.
 She also discusses race in America, especially forgotten histories, exploration, and cross-cultural encounters.

-RSVP for an event reminder; the event will be available on Facebook Live and Youtube.
+RSVP for an event reminder;

 The 2021 Arlington Reads series “Food for Thought” features five incredible changemakers – a National Book Award winner, a New York Times-bestselling novelist, a winner of the Hillman Prize for Opinion and Analysis Journalism, a Simpson/Joyce Carol Oates Prize winner, and a MacArthur Fellow – whose kinetic, discerning, and unapologetic writing sets the table for a transformative future.